 “Supporting the mental health and wellness of first responders is essential.
 Facing daily challenges and high-stress situations, they deserve the best care to keep them healthy both in and outside the line of duty.
 Sponsored by AT&T and FirstNet, this Wellness Center is a vital resource designed to provide that support.
 Together, we are building a safer, stronger and healthier Atlanta.” — Atlanta Police Chief Darin Schierbaum

 With the FirstNet Health and Wellness Coalition, we are proud to extend critical resources and support to those who protect and serve our communities every day.
-Since its launch in 2020, the FirstNet Health and Wellness Coalition has been a force in championing the health and wellness needs of first responders.
-By fostering advocacy, creating meaningful collaborations and providing access to essential mental health resources, the program addresses the unique challenges faced by public safety professionals.
+Since its launch in 2020, the FirstNet Health and Wellness Coalition has been a force in championing the health and wellness needs of first responders, bringing together over two dozen national safety organizations representing more than 5.1 million first responders across disciplines like fire, police, EMS, 911 and emergency response to assess, plan, integrate and evaluate strategies and solutions that support first responder wellness.

-The program integrates a variety of support mechanisms to help first responders with stress management, emotional support, resiliency and leadership engagement.
 One of our programs is ROG the Dog, animal-assisted therapy dogs that provide comfort and care for first responders during significant events such as hurricanes, tornadoes and other critical incidents.
+These types of services have been proven to decrease stress levels and boost morale – often serving as an antidote to chaos.
+There are more than 30 therapy dogs stationed across the country specifically trained to support first responders.
 Agencies on FirstNet can request ROG the Dog in the same way they request an asset from the FirstNet fleet and at no additional cost.

 FirstNet remains dedicated to strengthening the well-being of public safety professionals.
 When first responders are supported, our communities become safer and more resilient.